Home » About the NCEO »

 Service Provider Directory Membership

-Cost: $350.00 in the U.S.; $360.00 outside the U.S.In addition to all the benefits of an Introductory Membership, a Service Provider Directory membership provides a listing for consultants and other employee ownership service providers in the Service Provider Directory, a searchable, mappable database that is a prominent feature of our site.
+Cost: $350.00 in the U.S.; $360.00 outside the U.S.In addition to all the benefits of an Introductory Membership, a Service Provider Directory membership provides a listing for employee ownership service providers (lawyers, appraisers, plan administrators, etc.) in the Service Provider Directory, a searchable, mappable database that is a prominent feature of our site.
 While we do not recommend any individual firms, we do direct all inquiries for providers to the Service Provider Directory.
 Additionally, unlike a regular membership for a service provider, a Service Provider Directory membership extends to other people at your location (but not to different offices).
 Finally, Service Provider Directory members receive preference for all NCEO speaking and meeting sponsorship opportunities.
 After you join, you will be sent a URL where you will enter your information for the Service Provider Directory.
 The NCEO reviews all applications for Service Provider Directory membership and reserves the right to refuse such membership.

 Cost: $40.00 in the U.S.; $50.00 outside the U.S.Academic membership is solely for full-time students or teachers who are not employed in the business sector and do not have a personal business interest in the subject.
 If you select this membership level, we may check to ensure that you are not a businessperson and/or request that you provide identification.